darekkay/dashboard/docs/development/README.md

 ### Browser support

 All current browsers are supported (Chrome, Firefox, Safari, Edge).
 IE11 is **not** supported, mostly due to the usage of [CSS Custom Properties](https://caniuse.com/#search=custom%20properties).
 I've tried using [a polyfill](https://github.com/nuxodin/ie11CustomProperties), but the results weren't great.

+### Debugging

+To debug certain issues, include the following string in the URL as a query parameter or hash:

+- `debug.labels`: Show label IDs.
+- `debug.delay`: Delay server module responses by a random time between 1 and 5 seconds.

 ## Contributing